devbacon/Portfolio/README.md

+### Project Description
+This portfolio project was inspired by the concept of it's landing page which doubles as a navigation component.
+The idea was to have a page divided into four quadrants that act as page links.
+These quadrants are rendered in abstract angles using geometric algorithms in order to anchor their edges to specific points on the window object.
+On click, these areas will appear to expand using custom animations that change depending on the given area.

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>